SoftwareFactor/cv/README.md

 * DevOps practices and reliable server infrastructure hosted in the cloud (Amazon AWS, Terraform, infrastructure as code)
 * .NET framework and the C# programming language.

 Outside of engineering, I enjoy reading books, hiking, and racing anything I can.
 That includes skis, rollerblades, karts, and sim racing cars.
-One day, I would like to participate in a real-world endurance race on the Nordschleife circuit in Germany.
+My goal is to one day participate in a real-world endurance race on the Nordschleife circuit in Germany.

 ## List of technologies
 Here is a more detailed list of technologies, frameworks, and practices that I have extensively used in my work: